APM Community rules

-APM's social media activity is intended to encourage a range of enquiries, thoughts and discussions.
+APM's website activity is intended to encourage a range of enquiries, thoughts and discussions.
 Each area is characterised by its content, style of exchange and its management.
-'Social media' has a number of different definitions, but for APM specifically this means any space that is moderated by APM and whose followers can contribute to.

 Your rights and responsibilities

-APM's social media channels are distinguished by three guiding principles, which define your rights and responsibilities:
+APM's community is distinguished by three guiding principles, which define your rights and responsibilities: